• Skip to primary navigation

 Two fishnet planters.
 One with white butchers twine and the other with natural garden twine.

-An easy, affordable and decorative way to hang all your precious plants.
+A macrame hanging planter is an easy, affordable, and decorative way to hang all your precious plants.

 2 fishnet plant hangers in window